Let’s face it: “healthy eating” has a PR problem.

 Play with flavor and texture to make a healthier version of your favorite comfort foods.
 If you crave tater tots, try baked Cheesy Broccoli Tots.

-If you want donuts, try these Baked Pumpkin Donuts.
+If you want chicken fingers, try these Chicken Tenders with Lemon and Broccolini.
 We bet there are healthier variations for any of your food cravings.
 (Did someone say “Healthier Mac and Cheese“?
 Yes, please!)

 7. Host a dinner party